Skip to main content

 *pointDefinitionId

 A positive value in the PointDefinition database table.
-The default is 1.
+The default (and currently only) value is 1.
 A value that doesn't exist in the PointDefinition table will cause a validation error.

 *amount